 Rachel drafted in the help of her father to be treasurer and secretary and the UK contact, as he had experience of being a charity treasurer before and could deal with all the required paperwork for banks and the Inland Revenue.

 A constitution, based on the Charity Commission’s example constitution for a small charity, was put into place and the three trustees signed Trustee Declarations and the charity was born in January 2012.
-TwitchyNoses is in the process of acquiring a tax registration number from the Inland Revenue in the UK and has set up a dedicated charity bank account in the UK as well as a charity operated PayPal account.
+TwitchyNoses is a not-for-profit organisation recognised as charitable by HMRC for tax purposes and has set up a dedicated charity bank account in the UK as well as a charity operated PayPal account.
 There will be full transparency for all donations and accounts will be available following the end of each financial year (and at any time by request) to show how funds were collected and used.

 The aim of TwitchyNoses is not only to raise much needed funds for food and veterinary treatment, but also to source anything that can be used to make the dogs and cats’ lives more comfortable such as bedding, materials for housing, toys, feed bowls, dog jackets, collars, leads etc….and also to raise public awareness of the plight of animals in Bulgaria, support local shelters and rescuers and ease the suffering of dogs kept in yards and on chains and very importantly carry out neutering campaigns and promote education on the advantages and need for neutering as well as general welfare and try and re-home as many animals as possible to new loving and permanent homes.